natalieagus/50002/docs/Labs/lab4.md

 <img src="{{ site.baseurl }}//assets/images/lab4-part1/2023-03-16-11-48-59.png"  class="center_fifty no-invert"/>

-### Checkoff
+## Checkoff

-As stated in the beginning of this document, you need to complete all the above tasks and demonstrate a working Beta CPU using the "better test instructions" above by the end of next week's lab.
+As stated in the beginning of this document, you need to complete all the above tasks and demonstrate a working Beta CPU using **your own test instruction**.
 You can checkoff as a group. <span className="orange-bold">Only group members who are present gain the marks (unless valid LOA).</span>

 {: .new-title}
 > Checkoff
 >
-> You need to demonstrate that your FPGA works as the above with the test instruction to your TA/instructor by the end of next week's lab (during lab hour).
+> You need to demonstrate that your Beta runs properly on the FPGA to our TA/instructor by the end of next week's lab (during lab hour).
+To do this, you are to **design** a short test code in Beta Assembly (8-10 lines).
+Your code must contain at least a `BNE/BEQ`, `JMP`, `OP`, `OPC`, `LD/LDR` and `ST` instruction each.

-## What's Next?
-In the next lab, we will study more on how `motherboard.luc` works and drive the Beta CPU, and how to handle special events like `irq`, `illop`, and `reset` properly.
-We will connect I/O to interact with our Beta, kinda like connecting a keyboard and a screen to our computer (but a way simplied version of it).
+Neatly document your test instruction in `instruction_rom.luc` to facilitate a smoother checkoff process.